-Roads and Maritime has been restoring the historic lift span bridge since April 2012.
+Transport for NSW has been restoring the historic lift span bridge since April 2012.
 The work has included mechanical repairs to the lift span and replacing the NSW approach span.

 This restoration work is ensuring the bridge will continue to meet current vehicle loads and volumes, as well as the growing needs of the local and travelling community into the future.
 Without this work, restrictions such as load limits would have to be imposed, restricting accessibility across the river.

 The Barham Koondrook Bridge is one of the oldest lift span bridges on the Murray River.
 It is listed on the NSW State Heritage register and has to be retained for its heritage value.

 The review of environmental factors was displayed for community comment in March 2016 and a submissions report completed.

 The restoration of the Barham Koondrook Bridge was modified to include:

 - A pedestrian walkway attached to the outside of the existing upstream bridge trusses and lift span

 - Installation of a lift span maintenance ladder

 - Removal of the existing bridge pathway barrier

 - Removal of a tree.